 - It helps early-stage startups refine their offerings.

-- Provides new insights for improving customer experience.
+- Offers new insights on improving the customer experience.

 - Builds customer loyalty by showing that you value customer feedback.